artists use The rule of thirds to create dynamic compositions

 create a secondary focal point

-A second focal point gives the viewers more to look at and keeps them interested in our paintings.
+A second focal point gives the viewers more to look at and keeps them interested in the painting.

 artists often use the rule of thirds as a shortcut